+Policy Enforcement Setting Meaning

-Meaning The amount of time, in addition to the specified idle timeout after which the idle action will be forced.
-As above but applies when running on battery power
+ForceldleAcExtraTimeoutSeconds The amount of time, in addition to the specified idle timeout after which the idle action will be forced

+e.g. 300 (5 minutes)

+ForceldleDcExtraTimeoutSeconds As above but applies when running on battery power.

+REG_DWORD